kumahq/kuma-website/docs/docs/1.0.6/policies/mutual-tls.md

 Once a CA backend has been configured, Kuma will utilize the CA root certificate and key to automatically provision a certificate for every data plane proxy that it connects to `kuma-cp`.

 Unlike the CA certificate, the data plane proxy certificates are not permanently stored anywhere but they only reside in memory.
-Data plane certificates are designed to be short-lived and rotated often by Kuma.
+These certificates are designed to be short-lived and rotated often by Kuma.

-By default, the expiration time of a data plane certificate is `30` days.
-Kuma rotates data plane certificates automatically after 4/5 of the certificate validity time (ie: for the default `30` days expiration, that would be every `24` days).
+By default, the expiration time of a data plane proxy certificate is `30` days.
+Kuma rotates these certificates automatically after 4/5 of the certificate validity time (ie: for the default `30` days expiration, that would be every `24` days).

-We can update the duration of the data plane certificates by updating the `dpCert` property - as documented in this page - on every mTLS backend available.
+You can update the duration of the data plane proxy certificates by updating the `dpCert` property on every available mTLS backend.

-Finally, we can inspect the certificate rotation statistics by executing the following command (supported on both Kubernetes and Universal):
+You can inspect the certificate rotation statistics by executing the following command (supported on both Kubernetes and Universal):

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "kumactl"